arangodb/docs/3.9/highlights.md

 - **ArangoSearch**:
   New [**Pipeline Analyzer**](arangosearch-analyzers.html#pipeline)
-  that allows you to combine multiple Analyzers, enabling case-insensitive ngram-based fuzzy search and more.
+  that allows you to combine multiple Analyzers, enabling case-insensitive _n_-gram-based fuzzy search and more.
 New
   [**AQL Analyzer**](arangosearch-analyzers.html#aql)
   so that you can use an AQL query to pre-process and filter your data for indexing.
 Support for **geo-spatial queries** through new